Financial-Times/origami/components/o3-editorial-typography/README.md

 ## Theme modifiers

 `o3-editorial-typography` also supports the `inverse` theme.
 Adding `data-o3-theme="inverse"` to the wrapper element or at the element itself will change the colour of the text to white.
 Inverse theme is supported by all exported components.
+Pure HTML markup is as follows:

 ```html
 <h3 class="o3-editorial-typography-label" data-o3-theme="inverse">Label</h3>